Allegiant Air: Current fleet

-Fleet strategy
+Fleet development

-Allegiant Air is known in the aviation industry for acquiring aircraft at the lowest costs it can find.
-Since its inception, Allegiant has primarily purchased second-hand, used aircraft.
-However, in recent years, it has purchased some new aircraft when it could negotiate particularly low prices.

-Used aircraft, while significantly less fuel efficient, can be purchased and refurbished at much lower cost.
-The fuel costs are also less of a problem because of Allegiant's business model of operating aircraft at relatively low duty cycles.
+Allegiant Air is known in the aviation industry for purchasing jets either second-hand or at steep discounts.
+Used aircraft tend to be significantly less fuel efficient, but fuel costs are less of a problem for Allegiant, which operates aircraft at relatively low duty cycles.

-At the start of operations in the late 1990s, Allegiant purchased McDonnell Douglas DC-9 jets, which it operated until 2002, when they were replaced by the McDonnell Douglas MD-80.
+At the start of operations in the late 1990s, Allegiant purchased used McDonnell Douglas DC-9 jets, which it operated until 2002, when they were replaced by newer, but still aged, McDonnell Douglas MD-80s, a later variant of the DC-9.

-Starting in 2010, Allegiant purchased six Boeing 757-200 aircraft from Thomson Airways for flights to Hawaii.
-Over the next few years the airline experimented operating service from several of its cities.
+Starting in 2010, Allegiant purchased six Boeing 757-200 aircraft from Thomson Airways.
+Over the next few years, the airline experimented operating service between Hawaii and several cities.
 Ultimately, Allegiant discontinued the service and slowly disposed of the planes rather than incur the expense of performing comprehensive D checks on the aging planes.

 In 2012, Allegiant announced that it would shift its primary aircraft from the MD-80 to the Airbus A320 family.
 A total of 35 Airbus A319-100 aircraft in a high-density seating configuration, fitted with four overwing exits, were purchased from easyJet and Cebu Pacific.
 In 2013, the airline started adding the Airbus A320-200 to its fleet, purchasing used aircraft from Iberia and Philippine Airlines, and leasing other aircraft.

-Allegiant purchased its first new aircraft, buying 13 A320s direct from Airbus, taking advantage of lower prices for an older model as the aircraft manufacturer prepared to begin production of the Airbus A320neo.
-These new aircraft would have fuel-efficient sharklets, and would seat 186 passengers, an increase over the 177 seats in the rest of the Allegiant A320 fleet, due to a smaller lavatory.
+In 2016, Allegiant purchased its first new aircraft, buying 13 A320s direct from Airbus, taking advantage of lower prices for an older model as the aircraft manufacturer prepared to begin production of the Airbus A320neo.
+These new aircraft seat 186 passengers due to a smaller lavatory.

 On October 31, 2017, the final 757 was retired from service, and in November 2018, the last MD-80s operated by Allegiant were retired.

 Allegiant purchased additional new aircraft in January 2022, this time buying 50 Boeing 737 MAX aircraft, taking advantage of low prices as other airlines cancelled their orders in the wake of the nearly two year grounding of the type.
+Allegiant plans on retiring the oldest Airbus A320 aircraft in its fleet that are configured with 177 seats, but will continue to operate its other A320s alongside the 737 MAX.

 Historical fleet

+Allegiant Air previously also operated the following aircraft types: